hasanalay/hasanalay/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Hasan and I'm a Software Developer, from Türkiye 🇹🇷.</h2>

 ###